 Collection and Authentication of plant:

-The fresh leaves of Sonchus wightianus was gathered from Eastern Himalayan region i.e Kalimpong, West Bengal, India.
+The fresh leaves of Sonchus wightianus DC. were gathered from the Eastern Himalayan region i.e Kalimpong, West Bengal, India.
 The verification was done by Central Ayurveda Research Institute, Govt. of India, Ministry of AYUSH, Central Council for Research in Ayurvedic Science, Bengaluru.
 (Dr. V. Rama Rao), Research Officer, Botany, and (Dr. S.H.
-Doddamani), Assistant Director In-Charge, identified and confirmed the plant material.
+Doddamani), Assistant Director in charge, identified and confirmed the plant material.

-Sonchus Wightianus extraction:
+Sonchus wightianus DC. extraction:

 The cleaned, crumbled leaves were carefully mixed and prepared into a powder.
 The powder that has been prepared were kept in a sealed container and extracted via the Soxhlet technique in methanol [6].
 The extract of methanol includes components that can be examined for their anti-inflammatory and antipyretic properties, such as β-sitosterol glycoside and hexadecanoic methyl ester.
 By storing, the extracts in a water bath below 70°C, they were dried [3].
 A rotatory evaporator was used for eliminating the solvent following the extraction procedure [7].